openedx/docs.openedx.org/source/creating_doc/quick_start_build_doc.rst

 #.
 Add content to the topic as needed.

    Ensure you keep to RST standards in file.
-See the :ref:`Documentation Checklist` for guidelines, and copy RST code as needed from :ref:`Topic Templates`.
+See the :ref:`Documentation Checklist` for guidelines, and copy RST code as needed from :ref:`Documentation Templates`.

 #.
 In the Commit Changes section at the bottom of the edit window: